cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 Unicode version.
-Such processing, if offered, MUST NOT get in the way of processing the data item represented in EDN (i.e., it may be appropriate to issue warnings but not to error out or generate output that does not match the input at the UTF-8 level).
+Such processing, if offered, MUST NOT get in the way of processing the data item represented in EDN (i.e., it may be appropriate to issue warnings but not to error out or to generate output that does not match the input at the UTF-8 level).

 <!--